-- Otford Primary School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and have their welfare and protection as the highest priority. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role and appropriate pre-appointment checks. - Otford Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
-The SCR is a list of all staff, volunteers and Governors and includes appropriate recruitment information such as: - Dates of recruitment; - References: - o Identity checks; - Criminal records check reference number, including date check was obtaining and details of who obtained it: - Eligibility to work in the UK checks; - Other essential key data. - The Governing Body will ensure that the Head Teacher, other senior staff responsible for recruitment and one member of the Governing Body complete accredited Safer Recruitment Training in line with government requirements. - The headteacher will apply appropriate judgement regarding the need to supervise and escort visitors and will provide them with appropriate safeguarding information. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
-Schools and local authorities must have regard to it when carrying out their duties to safeguard and promote the welfare of children under section 175, of the Education Act 2002, paragraph 7(b) of Schedule 1 to the Education (Independent School Standards) Regulations 2014 and paragraph 3 of the Schedule to the Education (Non-Maintained Special Schools)(England) Regulations 2011.
+- The Malling School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and have their welfare and protection as the highest priority. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role and appropriate pre-appointment checks. - The Malling School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff, volunteers and Governors and includes appropriate recruitment information such as: - Dates of recruitment; - o References; - o Identity checks; - Criminal records check reference number, including date check was obtaining and details of who obtained it; - Eligibility to work in the UK checks: - Other essential key data. - The Governing Body will ensure that the Head Teacher and other senior staff responsible for recruitment complete accredited Safer Recruitment Training in line with government requirements.
+Best practice would also suggest that at least one member of the Governing Body would also complete Safer Recruitment Training to ensure a trained panel member is available for Headteacher recruitment. - The headteacher will apply appropriate judgement regarding the need to supervise and escort visitors and will provide them with appropriate safeguarding information. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+Additionally, we make all staff aware that they may also be disqualified because they live in the same household as another person who is disqualified.